inveniosoftware/react-searchkit/docs/docs/components/react_search_kit.md

 title: ReactSearchKit
 ---

-This component is the container of the entire search application.
+`ReactSearchKit` is the base component container of the entire search application.

+It wraps any other component, provide state and configuration to the application.

 ## Usage